Why are COVID cases surging in India? | DW | 22.04.2021

 How far can vaccination help given that this new double mutant variant seems to show "immune escape" behavior?

-I think more study needs to be done in this regard.
+I think more studies needs to be done in this regard.
 I am not sure if the variant seriously impacts vaccine-derived immunity.
 It may not.

 Dr Gautam Menon is a professor of physics and biology at Ashoka University, Sonepat, Haryana.